Skip to content

 2. INSULATING INDIVIDUAL CELLS

 Electrical insulation involves wrapping conductive components within the EV battery to prevent arcing or shorting.
-The protective die cut parts form a material barrier to separate the different layers and stop misconnections from harming the battery.
+The protective die cut parts form a material barrier to separate the different layers and prevent misconnections from harming the battery.

 EV manufacturers use single or double-sided tapes for cell insulation: